xlimit91/xlimit91-block-list/README.md

 # xlimit91-block-list
 Custom block list annoying ads, trackers, scam sites etc

-You can add zhe list zo your adblock or pihole if you want.
+You can add the list to your adblock or pihole if you want.
 I will try to keep it up2date.